 The further possibility during ATPC operation of using the overdrive power conditions, described in 3.1.1, standing its critical applicability, is not considered of general use and, if still desired, is left for specific study by national administrations.

-See EN 302 217-2-1
+See EN 302 217-2-1 [x]

 It is usually assumed that other ITU-R “error performance objectives” are automatically met.